osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 # Visualizing the gripper in rviz

-The simulated robotiq gripper publishes its state using ROS, so it is possible to graphically visualize its state using rviz.
-Go to the terminal where you where visualizing the hand state and press CTRL-C.
+The simulated Robotiq gripper publishes its state using ROS, so it is possible to graphically visualize its state using rviz.
+Go to the terminal where you were visualizing the hand state and press CTRL-C.

 Open rviz: